 Figure 1.
 Monastery of Batalha

-The Monastery of Batalha (Figure 1), known as “Mosteiro de Santa Maria da Vitoria” in Portugal, was constructed for commemorating the victory over Castile (the main Kingdom of present Spain).
-It is considered an architectural masterpiece showing the perfect mixture of Gothic and Manueline style.
-The initial construction began in 1386 and took two centuries to finish.
-In 1840, after the monastery has been nearly abandoned due to the suppression of religious orders in 1834, a first restoration program started [1].
-The Batalha Monastery was added to the list of World Heritage by UNESCO.
+The Monastery of Batalha (Figure 1), known in Portugal as ‘Mosteiro de Santa Maria da Vitoria’, was constructed to commemorate victory over Castile, the main kingdom of present-day Spain.
+It is considered an architectural masterpiece, demonstrating a perfect mixture of the Gothic and Manueline styles.
+Initial construction began in 1386 and took two centuries to complete.
+In 1840, after the monastery had been nearly abandoned due to the suppression of religious orders in 1834, a first restoration programme began [1].
+The Batalha Monastery has been added to the list of World Heritage sites by UNESCO.
 Over a century has passed since the last large-scale restoration was completed.
-The Batalha Monastery shows high degrees of stone decay mainly due to bio-deterioration processes which are known to play an ever increasing role in stone decay both in urban and rural environments [2].
-In order to plan a correct conservation strategy for the protection of the monastery, it is necessary to obtain petro-geochemical data of the stone that were used in their construction and successive restoration interventions [3].
+The Batalha Monastery shows a high degree of stone decay, mainly due to bio-deterioration processes, which are known to play an ever-increasing role in stone decay both in urban and rural environments [2].
+In order to plan an appropriate conservation strategy for the protection of the monastery, it is necessary to obtain petro-geochemical data from the stone used in its construction and successive restoration interventions [3].

-Generally, several techniques are used for the provenance study of limestones, including physical analytic methods such as uniaxial compressive strength (UCS) and ultrasonic pulse velocity (UPV) test [4], Optical Microscopy (OM) and Scanning Electron Microscopy (SEM) for petrographic and texture analysis [5], Loss-On-Ignition (LOI) or Thermogravimetric Analysis (TGA) to measure the weight percent of CaCO3, Energy Dispersive X-Ray Fluorescence Spectroscopy (ED-XRF) to determine the chemistry, acid insoluble residue (IR) to determine the noncarbonate fraction present in the sample, X-Ray Diffractometry (XRD) to determine the mineralogical composition [6].
-In addition, isotopic analyses and electron paramagnetic resonance (EPR) can also be used to assess geochemical similarities or differences [7].
+There are a number of techniques that can be used for the provenance study of limestones.
+These include physical analytical methods, such as the uniaxial compressive strength and ultrasonic pulse velocity tests [4], optical microscopy (OM) and scanning electron microscopy (SEM) for petrographic and textural analysis [5], loss-on-ignition or thermogravimetric analysis (TGA) to measure the weight percent of CaCO3, energy dispersive X-ray fluorescence spectroscopy (ED-XRF) to determine the chemistry, acid insoluble residue to determine the noncarbonate fraction present in the sample and X-ray diffractometry (XRD) to determine the mineralogical composition [6].
+In addition, isotopic analyses and electron paramagnetic resonance can also be used to assess geochemical similarities or differences [7].

-According to Aires Barros [8], the two original limestone quarries used for the construction of Batalha Monastery in the 15th century were “Pidiogo” and “Valinho do Rei” located respectively 8km and 7.5km east from the monastery [7].
-Soares et al indicated the four quarries served as the main building stone source for the restoration during the 19th century: a) the “Reguengo do Fetal” quarry provided the works from 1840 to the mid-eighties; b) from 1854 until the end of the restoration activities, the “Carvalhos” quarry was mainly used; c) in the last decade of the 18th century, the “Cabeço do Roxo” and the “Outeiro de Sebastião” quarries were also suppling the materials [10].
-Despite this somewhat scarce historical documentary evidence, no detailed petrographic/geochemical study has ever been carried out to test the correctness of the assignment of the mentioned historical quarries to the supply of the carbonate stones for the building and the restoration of the Monastery.
-In order to contribute to this open discussion, a multi-analytical approach has been adopted for the first time in this study combining : a) sample collection of selected stones from the Monastery; b) field survey to identify the location and collect samples from the ancient quarries mentioned in the literature; c) petrographic and geochemical analyses by TGA, XRD, Optical Microscopy (OM), SEM + ED-XRF.
+According to Aires-Barros [8], the two original limestone quarries used for the construction of Batalha Monastery in the 15th century were the Pidiogo and Valinho do Rei quarries, located 8 km and 7.5 km, respectively, to the east of the monastery [7].
+Soares et al. indicated that four quarries served as the main source of building stone for the restoration during the 19th century: a) the Reguengo do Fetal quarry provided the stone from 1840 to the mid-eighties; b) from 1854 until the end of the restoration activities, the Carvalhos quarry was mainly used; c) in the last decade of the 18th century, the Cabeço do Roxo and the Outeiro de Sebastião quarries were also supplying materials [10].
+Despite the somewhat scarce historical documentary evidence, no detailed petrographic/geochemical study has ever been carried out to test the accuracy of the assignment of these historical quarries to the supply of the carbonate stones for the building and the restoration of the monastery.
+In order to contribute to this open discussion, a multi-analytical approach has been adopted for the first time in this study, combining a) a sample collection of selected stones from the monastery, b) a field survey to identify the location of and collect samples from the ancient quarries mentioned in the literature and c) petrographic and geochemical analyses using TGA, XRD, OM and SEM + ED-XRF.

 Methods and materials